 What tasks do lifters take on?
-When you partner with Tidelift as a maintainer, you’ll be working with us to ensure your projects meet enterprise-level security, maintenance, and licensing standards as part of our proven approach to open source management.
+When you partner with Tidelift as a lifter, you’ll be working with us to ensure that your project(s) meets an important set of industry security, maintenance, and licensing standards that help validate the overall health and resilience of your projects.

-- You do not give up control of your technical roadmap.
+- Giving up control of your technical roadmap.

-- You can stop lifting a package at any time.
+- And you can stop lifting a package at any time.

 (We're careful to set subscriber expectations on these points.)

 |Enable 2FA on GitHub||Confirm that this additional layer of security is enabled on your GitHub account, if there is one on record|